StPeteFrank/reactjack/README.md

 ## Description

 For this project I was to create a card game app of the casino favorite Blackjack.
-The app needed to be fully functional in coherence with standard game rules and also have an appealing style.
+The app needed to be fully functional, in coherence with standard game rules, and also have an appealing style.
 In order to complete the project I needed to utilize HTML, CSS and several other technologies.

 https://StPeteFrank-ReactJack.surge.sh